eSIM for the Middle East 2026: UAE, Saudi Arabia, and What Actually Works

 VPN use in Qatar is legally permissible for personal use, and most commercial VPN providers work in Qatar.
 Qatar's internet restrictions are less extensive than the UAE's, with fewer VoIP restrictions — WhatsApp calls have generally been available in Qatar without VPN in recent years.
 A VPN is prudent to have available but is less essential in Qatar than in the UAE.

-Internet restriction information reflects the situation as of early 2026.
+Get a JetLuxe quote →Internet restriction information reflects the situation as of May 2026.
 Restrictions in the UAE, Saudi Arabia, and other Middle East countries can change without notice.
 Always verify current status before travel.
-This article contains affiliate links — purchases through our Airalo links earn a commission at no additional cost to you.
+This article contains affiliate links — purchases through our Airalo and NordVPN links earn a commission at no additional cost to you.